mrhashemi2000/UPDSF_v4.4/README.md

 ## Overview
 UPDSF v4.4 is a high-fidelity computational engine designed to model the chemical selection and evolutionary dominance of DNA nucleotides (specifically Thymine) under prebiotic conditions.
-Developed by Seyed Mohammad Reza Hashemi, this framework operates under the Matter World Hypothesis (MWH) and represents a case study in Intelligence-Augmented (IA) Science.This version is lipid added.
+Developed by Seyed Mohammad Reza Hashemi, this framework operates under the Matter World Hypothesis (MWH) and represents a case study in Intelligence-Augmented (IA) Science.This version is Lipid Membrane added.

 Unlike theoretical models, v4.4 is strictly empirical, utilizing kinetic parameters, activation energies ($E_a$), and half-lives derived exclusively from peer-reviewed prebiotic chemistry literature.